Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 From that early reference through the end of the nineteenth century, baseball moved from local custom to organized competition.
 Rules were inconsistent at first, then gradually standardized through clubs, conventions, and regional adoption of the New York game.

 By the 1840s and 1850s, written rules and interclub play made baseball portable across cities.
+On July 1, 1859, Amherst and Williams played in Pittsfield in what historians generally recognize as the first intercollegiate baseball game in the United States, under Massachusetts rules, with Amherst winning 73-32.
 By the late 1860s, paid players and professional clubs were no longer exceptions.
 Cincinnati's 1869 Red Stockings made fully professional baseball explicit, and other clubs followed.

 The final decades of the century were unstable but decisive.
 Leagues formed, collapsed, and reorganized.
 Owners fought over territory and labor control.
 Schedules expanded.
 Competition widened.
 In 1900, the structure that would become the modern two-league major system was in place.

-The Origins Era explains a core truth: baseball was not invented in a single moment.
-It was assembled over decades through rules, money, travel, and argument, then inherited by the twentieth century as a national institution.
+The Origins Era explains a core truth.
+Baseball was assembled over decades through rules, money, travel, and argument, then inherited by the twentieth century as a national institution.

 Related Articles